dunst-project/docker-images/README.md

 If you do not want to build the images, but download the prebuilt ones from dockerhub, add the variable `DOCKER_TECHNIQUE=pull` to your make call.

+If you do not use docker but a replacement (with compatible CLI; e.g. [podman](https://github.com/containers/podman)), add the variable `DOCKER=podman` to your make call.

 To test dunst in a specific image, use `make ci-run-<image>`.

 Example: `make REPO=../dunst.git ci-run-alpine`